 Hollywood loves the theory that we only use 10% of our brain, and it is easy to understand why.
 One of the more recent depictions of this theory came in the 2014 Scarlett Johansson film “Lucy.”
 When Johansson’s character got a brain boost to 100%, not only could she learn Chinese in an instant and beat up the bad guys, she could also throw cars with her mind, says WIRED.
 How awesome is that?

-Hollywood has been dipping into this well for decades, with WIRED taking note of “Flight of the Navigator” (1986), “Defending Your Life” (1991), and more recently 2011’s “Limitless,” while Psychology Today adds the 1996 film “Phenomenon” to the list.
+Hollywood has been exploring the notion that we’re only using small parts of the human brain for decades, with WIRED taking note of “Flight of the Navigator” (1986), “Defending Your Life” (1991), and more recently 2011’s “Limitless,” while Psychology Today adds the 1996 film “Phenomenon” to the list.

 Hollywood loves stories about superpowers, especially when any ordinary person might have them.
 But really, we love it.
 Who wouldn’t want to suddenly become a genius who can also throw cars with their mind?

 Nagging Little Doubts

 Sadly, we have to throw a little cold water on the 10% brain myth.
 And we can’t even pick up the water glass with our minds.

 The first little doubt we might have is that even if the myth were true, how would we know?
 The only way to prove it would be to find someone who uses their whole brain — and shows it by being 10 times as smart as everyone else.
 To be sure, some people are exceptionally sharp, but 10 times normal?
 What would that even mean?